junxit/us-congress-bills-110/metadata.md

 - 2007-10-09 — Introduced in House
 - 2007-10-09 — Introduced in House
 - 2007-10-09 — Referred to the House Committee on the Judiciary.
+- 2007-10-22 — Considered under suspension of the rules. (consideration: CR H11811-11814)
+- 2007-10-22 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+721.
+- 2007-10-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-22 — Ms. Sanchez, Linda T. moved to suspend the rules and agree to the resolution.
+- 2007-10-22 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H11812)
+- 2007-10-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H11812)